davidreesjones/sea-ice-similarity-code/README.md

 ## Reference:
 Software reproduces the calculations and figures in an accompanying paper.
 Please cite the accompanying paper:

-D W Rees Jones, in preparation.
+D. W. Rees Jones, in preparation.
+Thermodynamic growth of sea ice: assessing the role of salinity using a quasi-static modelling framework.
 Please contact author for suitable reference.

 ## Instructions:
 * To generate the figures in the paper, run `make_all_figures`.
 This executes all the individual figure scripts.